hkirk/swtafp-slides/slides/01/01-intro.md

   - Cannot contain functions or values directly
   - Only contain types and modules
   - Can be declared implicitly
-* Styleguide prefer Namespaces in all files - cause of interopbillity
+* Styleguide prefer Namespaces in all files
+  - because of interopbillity

 ----